How to apply for a residence permit to live with someone in Sweden with whom you are planning to marry or become common law spouses

 The documents should be translated to Swedish or English by an authorised translator.
 Copies of original documents should always be included.

 Note that if you previously submitted an application for a residence permit that has not yet been decided on, please do not submit a new online application.
-Instead, contact the Migration Board if you want to change your application or provide additional information.
+Instead, contact the Swedish Migration Agency if you want to change your application or provide additional information.
 The waiting time in your case will not be shortened if you make a new online application.

 Power of attorney to represent you

 A power of attorney can be a signed letter stating that, as the person applying for a permit, you are authorising another person to represent you.
 A power of attorney can, for example, give someone the right to make an application, see the reasons for a decision or appeal a decision on behalf of another person.
-The power of attorney must be signed by you as the residence permit applicant, and the original copy must be provided if requested by the Migration Board.
+The power of attorney must be signed by you as the residence permit applicant, and the original copy must be provided if requested by the Swedish Migration Agency.

 To be considered valid, a power of attorney must indicate